fsbolero/website/src/Website/docs/HTML.md

 ### Elements

-To create an HTML element, just call the function with its name.
+To create an HTML elements, just call the function with its name.
 It takes two arguments: a list of attributes and a list of child elements, and returns a value of type `Node`.

 Additionally, the function `text` creates a text node, and `textf` creates a text node using `printf`-style formatting.